There are so many examples of symmetry in nature, from the perfectly matched halves of a leaf down to the tiny perfectly symmetrical snowflake.

 Not only did we explore symmetry, but we also explored the concept of warm and cool colors.

-Keep reading to find out how we made our Symmetry Butterfly with Warm and Cool Colors.
+Keep reading to find out how we made our Butterfly Symmetry Art with Warm and Cool Colors.

 To prep this project, all you need to do is fold your white piece of paper in half.